Molecular-Nanophotonics/TrackerLab/README.md

 In the feature detection tab the detection method and the parameters can be selected.

 Click `Start` to process all files in the file list.
 Depending on the settings (`Edit > Settings`) the feature detection data will be stored as `*_features.h5` HDF5 file or as `*_features.csv` CSV file.
-See the [Jupyter-Notebooks](#Jupyter-Notebooks)
+See the [Jupyter-Notebooks](#Jupyter-Notebooks) section for more information on how to read the files in Jupyter-Notebooks.

 ## Jupyter Notebooks

 [Read_Features_Files.ipynb](https://github.com/Molecular-Nanophotonics/TrackerLab/blob/master/Jupyter-Notebooks/Read_Features_Files.ipynb) demonstates how to read the exported  HDF5 and CSV feature files.

-For more information on how to work with HDF5 files and data frames see: [Getting Started with Python in the Molecular Nanophotonics Group](https://github.com/Molecular-Nanophotonics/Jupyter-Notebooks/blob/master/Getting_Started.ipynb)
+For more information on how to work with HDF5 files and DataFrames in general see: [Getting Started with Python in the Molecular Nanophotonics Group](https://github.com/Molecular-Nanophotonics/Jupyter-Notebooks/blob/master/Getting_Started.ipynb)

 ## Adding New Feature Detection Tabs